inseri-swiss/inseri-core-wp/docs/index.md

 - For Ideas and Questions please use [GitHub Discussions](https://github.com/inseri-swiss/inseri-swiss/discussions){:target="\_blank"}.
 - Bug and Issue reports are welcome on [GitHub Issues](https://github.com/inseri-swiss/inseri-swiss/issues){:target="\_blank"}.
 - The development takes place on [GitHub](https://github.com/inseri-swiss/inseri-core-wp){:target="\_blank"}.

-Do you want to get regular updates about our project?
-[Subscribe](https://s3it.lists.uzh.ch/sympa/subscribe/inseri-community) to the inseri.swiss community mailing list.